 NOTE: Billings will only be accepted after the local agency agreement is executed, a Local Agency Technical Scope Sheet has been completed, federal authorization is obtained, and the Notice to Proceed letter has been issued by ODOT.

-The execution of the LPA master certification agreement and supplemental project agreement does not constitute authorization of federal funds.
+The execution of the LPA master certification agreement and supplemental project authorization does not constitute authorization of federal funds.
 FHWA authorization of federal funds is separate from the LPA agreement process.

 The expenditure account (EA) is established upon FHWA’s authorization of federal funds.
 The EA permits invoicing by the LPA and billing by ODOT to the project.